UCSBCarpentry/2023-06-22-ncds-git/_episodes/16-git-conflict.md

 > hint: invocation.
 > fatal: Need to specify how to reconcile divergent branches.
 > ~~~
-> For this lesson, we'll use the historical defauly option: `pull.rebase false`.
+> For this lesson, we'll use the historical default option: `pull.rebase false`.
 > ~~~
 > $ git config pull.rebase false
 > ~~~